Building Kohn-Sham potentials for ground and excited states: Numerical simulations

 for any $n \in \N$, while the distance with mixed states \eqref{passt} is arbitrarily small as $n \ra +\ii$, confirming that the algorithm converges.
 Since the potential to which we converge is unique, we conclude that there is no pure ground state representing this $\ro$.

 Of course, we can also find infinitely many densities which are $v$-representable with pure states, but a general necessary and sufficient condition for a density to be $v$-representable with pure states seems out of reach.
+See \cite{EngEng83} for a discussion on this problem and for necessary conditions.

 For $k \ge 1$ and $d=3$, we did not solve the complete problem of pure-state representability \eqref{fpure}, because we would have to test all maximizers, this set of maximizer must be very large and finding it should not be easy.
 We however think that the conclusion would be the same as for $k=0$.